MysteriousJ/Joystick-Input-Examples/README.md

 A multiplayer game could have several controllers plugged in and removed frequently as players join in and take breaks.
 If you just associate a player with index into the array of all available joysticks, player 3 could suddenly become player 2 when a joystick is disconnected.
 Even worse, button configurations specific to each device or player could become mixed up.
 The XInput driver handles this well for XBox controllers: player 2 will still be player 2 even if player 1 disconnects.
 For HID, you'll need some unique ID for each joystick to keep track of them; the `combined` example uses the device name from RawInput.
 It keeps disconnected joysticks around in the array so it can put them back in the same place if reconnected, and user code would only have to worry about index for player and button config associations.

 ## Displaying Physical Buttons
+Console games have long displayed icons instead of words to tell players which button to press.
+Modern PC games are also using button icons, a.k.a. glyphs, in thier displayed text for popular controllers.
+Steam provides a set of glyphs for games to use that's accessible through their API.
+Games like *Hades* have their own set of glyphs to match the game's aethetic for an extra level of polish.

+Strings displayed to the user will need to encode logical games actions for which a glyph will be displayed; for example, `Press [action:jump] to jump!`.
+Before displaying the string, ask the button configuration which physical button maps to that action, and finally, use that as a key to look up the glyph.
+The `combined` example has unique strings for each physical button that could be used as keys in a glyph table.